vtd9/tree-database/README.md

 `java --module-path "C:\openjfx-17.0.2_windows-x64_bin-sdk\javafx-sdk-17.0.2\lib" --add-modules javafx.controls --class-path "C:\Program Files (x86)\MySQL\Connector J 8.0\mysql-connector-java-8.0.28.jar;." gui.App`

-With the command line execution, make sure that the file db.properties is in the same tree\app\src\main\java directory, and that this file contains the correct MySQL server, user, and password information, such as
+With the command line execution, make sure that the file db.properties is in the same app\src\main\java directory, and that this file contains the correct MySQL server, user, and password information, such as

 ```
 # MySQL DB parameters